jdm365/PaperPerTwoWeeks/README.md

-# PaperPerWeek
+# PaperPerTwoWeeks
-Try to implement a arxiv paper in code every week.
+Try to implement a arxiv paper in code every two weeks.